 As set forth in the enclosed Proxy Statement, proxies are being solicited by and on behalf of the Board of Directors of the Company.
 All proposals set forth above are proposals of the Company.
-It is expected that these materials will be mailed first to Stockholders on or about April 30, 1999.
+It is expected that these materials first will be mailed to Stockholders on or about May 5, 2000.

 WHETHER OR NOT YOU PLAN TO ATTEND THE MEETING, PLEASE MARK, DATE AND SIGN THE ENCLOSED PROXY AND RETURN IT PROMPTLY IN THE ENCLOSED ENVELOPE TO BE SURE THAT YOUR STOCK IS VOTED.
 YOUR VOTE IS IMPORTANT, WHETHER YOU OWN A FEW SHARES OR MANY.
+IF YOU ATTEND THE MEETING, YOU MAY REVOKE YOUR PROXY AND VOTE YOUR SHARES IN PERSON.
 THE PROXY MAY BE REVOKED AT ANY TIME PRIOR TO ITS EXERCISE.

-Dated at Westlake Village, California, this thirtieth day of April, 1999,
+$$\operatorname{\textsc{Dated}}$ at Westlake Village, California, this twenty-eighth day of April, 2000,